tiepdotme/peteschaffner.com/Content/work.md

 <section id="pottery">
     <h1><a href="#pottery">Pottery</a></h1>

     <p>What follows are wares I threw during my time in university.
-I considered changing majors during this time and dreamed of one day being a studio potter.
+I considered changing majors and dreamed of one day being a studio potter.
 I guess there is still time...</p>

     <figure>
         <picture>